rockwellwindsor/SD-CARND-P5-Vehicle-Tracking/README.md

 #### 2. Explain how you settled on your final choice of HOG parameters.

-Based on the images created above I did not feel like it was obivous that one would be better than another.
-I decided to wait to run the classifier and see if one produced clearly better results.
+Based on the images created above I did not feel like it was obvious that one would be better than another.
+I decided to wait to run the classifier and see if color space produced clearly better results.

 #### 3. Describe how (and identify where in your code) you trained a classifier using your selected HOG features (and color features if you used them).